shakes76/PatternFlow/recognition/s4574278/README.md

    <figcaption>SiLU(red) vs ReLU(blue)</figcaption>
 </figure>

+### Evaluation

+Why choose AP over AOC(Area under ROC-curve)?
+Because in YOLO, we will generate many anchor boxes(anchor points in YOLOX) most of them are negative cases and should be cancelled anyway.
+In ROC curve true positive is equivalently important as true negative.
+So in this unbalanced scenario, a model which missed the only bounding box may still get a pretty decent AOC score, that's definitely not what we want. mAP on the other hand, emphasize on the positive case.

 ## 4. Training

 The CPU we used is Intel® Xeon® Silver 4210R Processor(10 core 20 threads), the GPU we used is RTX3090.
-I only manage to use 30% of GPU after maximizing the CPU worker, Seems there is a restriction on the server-side.
+I only manage to use 30% of GPU after maximizing the CPU worker, I guess the issue is due to lack of sufficient VRAM.

 For Optimizer, I use a modified Adam, instead of SGD with momentum, because it's easier to tune.
 In particular, we use AdamW, promoted by FastAI, because it works better with a correct weight_decay.
 I also used CosineAnnealingLR scheduler, because It works well with Adam.